 Part of mattress care is doing what you can to ensure that your bed has a good long life.
 For some mattresses, that means flipping and rotating it once in a while.
 In GhostBed Luxe’s case, no flipping is necessary because it has a top-to-bottom construction.
 You should rotate it every 3-6 months, though, to ensure even wear.

 Yes, it is.
 In fact, we think it’s best suited for those who sleep on the back and/or stomach.
 As we’ve covered in earlier sections of this review, GhostBed Luxe is a firm mattress.
-Firmer beds are preferable for back and stomach sleepers who need to be sure their hips and shoulders don’t sag into the mattress.
+Firmer beds are preferable for back and stomach sleepers who need to be sure their hips and shoulders don’t slip too far into the mattress.
 They need good support to keep their spine in proper alignment.

 We do think combo sleepers can get away with this mattress, so long as they don’t sleep predominantly on their side.
 If you switch positions throughout the night, but sleep mostly on your back and/or stomach, GhostBed Luxe is a good option for you.